aestronik/zig_game/README.md

 # zig_game
-Making a game in Zig and Raylib
+Making a game in Zig and Raylib.